6 Common Myths About Race And Children

-Research shows that children don’t just see surface differences among people of different races.
-A 2017 study of 350 white children, aged 5 to 12-years-old, found that children associated images of white children with positive emotions and images of black kids with negative feelings.
-Such biases, Mason says, manifest when conversations about race don’t happen early and often in the home from a very young age.
+Research shows that children don’t just see surface differences among people of other races.
+A 2017 study of 350 white children, aged 5 to 12, found that children associated images of white children with positive emotions and images of black kids with negative feelings.
+Such biases, Mason says, manifest when conversations about race don’t happen early and often in the home.

-“Children are always trying to make sense of the world around them,” Mason says.
+“Children are always trying to make sense of the world around them,” Mason tells Fatherly.
 “When we don’t educate our children on concepts like systemic racism and identity privilege, we leave it to them to come up with their own conclusions.”

 It’s easy to think: Why should I start having conversations about racism with my kid when they’re too young to understand the concept?
-They can’t handle it, right?
-But, since young children are already thinking a lot more about race than parents suspect, children are often ready to handle a conversation about race before their parents are comfortable starting one.
+But, since young children are already thinking a lot more about race than parents suspect, they’re often ready to handle a conversation about race before their parents are comfortable starting one.

-“The vast majority of parents, regardless of their race, put off these conversations.
-Not because they don’t think their kid is ready, but because they don’t think they’re ready, as adults, to answer all of the questions that might come up,” says Mason.
+According to Mason, “The vast majority of parents, regardless of their race, put off these conversations.
+Not because they don’t think their kid is ready, but because they don’t think they’re ready, as adults, to answer all of the questions that might come up.”

-Memory notes that having conversations about being able to notice differences, talking about differences, qualifying differences, and not attaching judgment to differences are crucial at the earliest age.
-He adds that it’s also important to note that, “When parents don’t talk about racism, kids are still learning about it implicitly from them, their friends, their books, and the world around them.”
+Memory notes that having conversations about being able to notice differences, talking about differences, qualifying differences, and not attaching judgment to differences are crucial at an early age.
+He adds that, “When parents don’t talk about racism, kids are still learning about it implicitly from them, their friends, their books, and the world around them.”